scala/scala/README.md

 ## Requirements

 You need the following tools:
   - Java SDK.
 The baseline version is 8 for both 2.12.x and 2.13.x.
-It may be possible to use a later SDK for local development, but the CI will verify against the baseline version.
+It is almost always fine to use a later SDK such as 11 or 15 for local development.
+CI will verify against the baseline version.
   - sbt

 MacOS and Linux work.
 Windows may work if you use Cygwin.
 Community help with keeping